mmyczka/scala-in-steps/step_05_functions/readme.md

 Rerun the tests to ensure that the tail-recursive function passes the test.

 By incorporating tail recursion into your recursive functions, you can improve the performance and reliability of your code.

+## Exercises

+1. Write a function named multiply that takes two integers and returns their product.

+2. Write a function named distance that calculates the distance between two points in a two-dimensional plane, given their coordinates as (x1, y1) and (x2, y2).
+Use the following formula for the distance calculation: sqrt((x2 - x1)^2 + (y2 - y1)^2).

+3. Write a tail-recursive function named fibonacci that calculates the nth Fibonacci number, where fibonacci(0) = 0, fibonacci(1) = 1, and fibonacci(n) = fibonacci(n - 1) + fibonacci(n - 2) for n > 1.

+4. Create a class named BankAccount with methods deposit, withdraw, and balance.
+Write tests for these methods to ensure that depositing and withdrawing money works correctly, and that the balance is updated accordingly.

+5. Write a function named volume that calculates the volume of a cylinder, given its radius and height.
+Use the following formula for the volume calculation: π * radius^2 * height.

+Complete these exercises to practice writing tests and implementing functions and methods